armory/docs/content/en/docs/installation/guide/_index.md

 title: "Guides for Installing the Armory Enterprise Platform for Spinnaker"
 linkTitle: "Guides"
 description: >
    This section details installing Spinnaker or the Armory Enterprise Platform for Spinnaker in Kubernetes, OpenShift, Azure, Google Kubernetes Engine (GKE), and Amazon Web Sevices (AWS), including from the AWS or RedHat marketplaces.
-Installation instructions cover using Halyard, the Armory Operator, or the Spinnaker Operator for Kubernetes in local, cloud, and air-gapped environments.
+Installation instructions cover using Halyard, the Armory Operator, or the open source Operator for Kubernetes in local, cloud, and air-gapped environments.
 weight: 5
 ---